Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 <li>Consistency of terms, content and imagery have a stable and consistent style.
 The font used throughout is Verdana and I aimed to keep the tone consistent</li>
 </ul>

-I ensured that items only differed from the exxpected design when the website was enhanced because of it
+I ensured that items only differed from the expected design when the website was enhanced because of it

 A few examples of these design enhancements include the text-entry boxes highlighting in pink once clicked on, on the 'Sign-Up' page, the collapsible widget for Contact Details on the 'Sign-Up Page', the classes section on the 'Welcome Page' having a red border and the additional, eye-catching animations added to the 'Pure Drama' title on the Welcome page and 'Joanne Downey' photo on the 'Our Mission' page